realslacker/FoxCitiesBackpackers/Bylaws.md

 ## 7.0 LICENSE <a id="section-7.0"></a>

 These bylaws are licensed under the [CC0 1.0 Universal (CC0 1.0) license](https://creativecommons.org/publicdomain/zero/1.0/).
 You may reuse them in any fashion for any purpose with no attribution.

+*The latest version of these bylaws can be found on our [GitHub repo](https://github.com/realslacker/FoxCitiesBackpackers).*